 Mount Ararat Baptist Church was organized in 1906 at a meeting held at the residence of Mr. and Mrs. J. H. Marshall of 156 Everett Street (now Hamilton Avenue) in East Liberty.
 As a result of this meeting, a one-story building at Penn Avenue and Beatty Street was secured.
-The first service was conducted the second Sunday in October, 1906 by Interim Pastor, Dr. C. W. McCall.
-Eight people were in attendance and the collection was $7.00.
+The first service was conducted on the second Sunday in October, 1906 by Interim Pastor, Dr. C. W. McCall.
+Eight people were in attendance, and the collection was $7.00.
 The church was named by Margaret McDonald Moore.
 The church was formally organized by a council of the Pittsburgh Baptist Association, with Reverend Stanton of the Shady Avenue Baptist Church as moderator, with eighty people in the organization.
 Reverend McCall was impelled to resume his traveling Bible Institute work and resigned as Interim Pastor.

-In April, 1975, Reverend Harold A. Pulley assumed the pulpit and was installed as the fifth pastor on April 13, 1975.
+In April of 1975, Reverend Harold A. Pulley assumed the pulpit and was installed as the fifth pastor on April 13, 1975.
 Though he was at Mount Ararat only a short time, he stressed liquidation of the mortgages and great strides were made by the congregation towards this effort.
 The children were given a sermonette each Sunday prior to giving their offering.
-His pastorate with Mount Ararat ended March 31, 1976.
+His pastorate with Mount Ararat ended on March 31, 1976.

 On May 28, 1978, Reverend Manuel L. Dillingham was installed as the sixth pastor.
-Reverend Dillingham was a dynamic gospel preacher and many people accepted Jesus as Savior and Lord under his guidance.
-The Junior Church, under the direction of Reverend Thelma Mitchell, Minister to Youth, was initiated in March, 1979 with services held in C. A. Burrell Hall.
+Reverend Dillingham was a dynamic gospel preacher, and many people accepted Jesus as Savior and Lord under his guidance.
+The Junior Church, under the direction of Reverend Thelma Mitchell, Minister to Youth, was initiated in March of 1979 with services held in C. A. Burrell Hall.
 Under Reverend Dillingham’s pastorate, the Young Adult Choir came into being.
 A new mini-bus was purchased to provide transportation for Senior Citizens and others (including choirs and organizations) in need of transportation.
-The Deaconess Board organized and implemented a Sharing and Caring Luncheon.
+The Deaconess Board organized and implemented the Sharing and Caring Luncheon.
 Reverend Roy Henry conducted an eight-week training period relative to the Sharing and Caring Ministry.
-The purpose of the ministry is to reach out and extend a helping hand to all persons in the need of counseling, spiritual or physical help.
+The purpose of the ministry is to reach out and extend a helping hand to all persons in the need of counseling or spiritual or physical help.
 The recommendation to create the position of Director of Youth and Education Ministries was approved at the January 1983 Church Conference.
-Mr. Darnell Leonard was selected for this position and provided various activities and training for the youth of the church.
+Mr. Darnell Leonard was appointed for this position and provided various activities and training for the youth of the church.
 An Expansion Committee was appointed to explore the possibilities of expanding the existing structure as the church continued to grow spiritually and in numbers.
 Reverend Dillingham accepted a call from the Canaan Baptist Church in Philadelphia, Pennsylvania.
-His pastorate with Mount Ararat ended July 31, 1983.
+His pastorate with Mount Ararat ended on July 31, 1983.

 Reverend Clay, Jr. who was a young man, brought with him ambition and drive towards the up building and expanding of God’s Kingdom.
-Hence, “The Commencement of a Vision", an expanded facility and our new church, began with the groundbreaking ceremony on July 30, 1989.
+Hence, “The Commencement of a Vision,” an expanded facility and our new church, began with the groundbreaking ceremony on July 30, 1989.
 On January 20, 1991, the final worship service was conducted in the old church.
 This was followed by a formal, processional march into the new facility on January 27, 1991.
-The featured scripture for that glorious morning was Joel 2:28: "your old men shall dream dreams, your young men shall see visions;".
+The featured scripture for that glorious morning was Joel 2:28: “… your old men shall dream dreams, your young men shall see visions.”
 The cornerstone was dedicated on February 3, 1991 with March 10, 1991 being the celebrated date for the Dedication Ceremony at the new Mount Ararat Baptist Church, a blessed event for our Church Family.
 Reverend Donald O. Clay, Jr. was pastor from June 2, 1985 to April 17, 1994.

 The church was without a pastor for three years.
 After many hours of fasting and praying, God sent us a dynamic young shepherd in Reverend Dr. William H. Curtis.
 He preached his first sermon as the pastor-elect on Sunday, July 6, 1997 and was officially installed as the eighth pastor on Sunday, November 9, 1997.
 Since Dr. Curtis’ arrival at Ararat, the church has grown from 400 to over 7500 with four worship services each weekend.
 His ministry has led to several landmark events at Ararat, including the formation of a Community Development Corporation to minister to the greater Pittsburgh area and the liquidation of the church mortgage in a one-day “Harvest Sunday” offering.
 He implemented a community tithe program which returns over 10% of the congregation’s offering to the community.